Getting Started

 export PATH="$PATH:$(yarn global bin)"

-For persistent access, add the PATH line to your ~/.bashrc
+For persistent access, add the PATH line to your ~/.bashrc or ~/.zshrc file.

 Quick Start with CLI